MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/New-ClusterHCSVM.md

 OfflineAction  : 0
 VmName         : hcsres
 ```

-As you can see here, after creating the HCS VM, we have a list of information.
-Notice how the **Name** of the resource has been changed.
-The Group name (**VmName**), however, is the same as before.
+After creating the HCS VM, a list of information is returned.
+The **Name** of the resource has been changed.
+However, the group name (**VmName**) remains the same.

 ## PARAMETERS

 ### -AsJob
 Runs the cmdlet as a background job.
 Use this parameter to run commands that take a long time to complete.

 The cmdlet immediately returns an object that represents the job and then displays the command prompt.
 You can continue to work in the session while the job completes.
 To manage the job, use the `*-Job` cmdlets.
-To get the job results, use the [Receive-Job](https://go.microsoft.com/fwlink/?LinkID=113372) cmdlet.
+To get the job results, use the [Receive-Job](/powershell/module/microsoft.powershell.core/receive-job) cmdlet.

-For more information about Windows PowerShell background jobs, see [about_Jobs](https://go.microsoft.com/fwlink/?LinkID=113251).
+For more information about Windows PowerShell background jobs, see [about_Jobs](/powershell/module/microsoft.powershell.core/about/about_jobs).

 ```yaml
 Type: SwitchParameter